dfintha/barge/README.md

 - custom_ldflags (string, optional):
   Adds the flags specified here to the executable linking command line.
 - custom_makeopts (string, optional):
   Adds the flags specified here to the GNU make command line.
+If none given, the default makeopts will only specify the amount of parallel jobs.
+This is the minimum of the logical cores and the amount of free memory divided by 2 GiB.

 ### Specific project file, which contains all the optional fields